Printing Terms

 Pallet

-a platform with a slatted bottom, used to hold and ship cartons of paper stacked on top of each other.
+A platform with a slatted bottom, used to hold and ship cartons of paper stacked on top of each other.

 Paper

-a complex matted web of cellulose fibers.
+A complex matted web of cellulose fibers.

 Paper Consultant

-a representative from a paper mill or merchant who has the expertise to help designers and printers choose just the right paper for a specific job.
+A representative from a paper mill or merchant who has the expertise to help designers and printers choose just the right paper for a specific job.
 See also manufacturing order, merchant, specifying paper.

 Paperboard

-paper with a caliper greater than .012 inches, or 12 points.
+Paper with a caliper greater than .012 inches, or 12 points.
 Paperboard is used primarily for packaging and construction materials.
 Paperboard doesn’t need to have the same white- ness and brightness as premium printing and writing papers, and because the process of de-inking is less important in its manufacture, it is a perfect product for using recovered fiber.
-See also caliper, de-inking
+See also caliper, de-inking.

 Paper-ink

 Affinity the tendency for paper and ink to attract and stay attracted to each other.
 This keeps the ink on the paper and off the reader’s hands or the next sheet.
 An incompatibility between ink and paper can cause printing problems.
-See also dry trap, tack, wet trap
+See also dry trap, tack, wet trap.

 Papermaking